-After being classified insolvent, a receiver may be appointed by a secured creditor to get their owed money back.
-Receivers go about doing this by potentially going into ‘liquidation’ which would include selling assets or the company’s business.
-The receiver would then distribute the money raised in a specific order required by law as well as report any possible offences to the Australian Securities & Investments Commission (ASIC).
-A court order is not necessary for this process.
+After being classified insolvent, a receiver may be appointed by a secured creditor to get their money back.
+Receivers go about doing this by potentially going into ‘liquidation’ which would include selling assets or the business.
+The receiver would then distribute the money raised in a specific order.
+They would also report any possible offences to the Australian Securities & Investments Commission (ASIC).
+A Court Order is not necessary for this process.

-The primary duty of a receiver is to the secured creditor (which ranks above unsecured creditors in the priority of payments), where they would hold security over some or all of the company’s assets.
-Unfortunately, often this means that it is often tough luck for the unsecured creditors who are left with the remainder of the company’s remaining funds.
+The primary duty of a receiver is to a secured creditor (which ranks above unsecured creditors in the priority of payments), where they would hold security over some or all of the company’s assets.
+Unfortunately, often this means that unsecured creditors only receive the remainder of the funds.

 Receivership is different to the other alternatives in the sense that a receiver does not affect the legal existence of the company.
-As such, the directors of the company will still remain in office but with limited powers, contingent upon the extent of assets that the receiver is appointed.
+The directors of the company will still remain in office – but with limited powers.

-The phrase ‘going into administration’ is similar to a receiver, where an ‘administrator’ is appointed to manage the company in the interim.
+The phrase ‘going into administration’ is similar to a receiver.
+An ‘administrator’ is appointed in order to manage the company.
 An administrator, similar to a receivership, has two roles:

-(i) to make formal agreements with the creditors to pay the debts, or
+- To make formal agreements with the creditors to pay the debts

-There are three outcomes that can occur from going into administration:
+These are the main outcomes that result from administration:

-Administration can be more of an advisory option where there is potential that the control of the company can be reinstated to the original directors.
+Administration can be more advisory in nature.
+This means that it’s possible that the control of the company can be reinstated to the original directors.

 It differs from receivership and administration because liquidation can be a consequence of each.

-However as a single person, declaring bankruptcy will result in a black mark next to your name on the National Personal Insolvency Index (NPII).
+However, as a single person, declaring bankruptcy will result in a mark next to your name on the National Personal Insolvency Index (NPII).
 The NPII is an electronic register that is readily accessible by any person and contains brief information regarding name, DoB and address.
-Although, it’s worth noting that the black mark will generally remain for five years.
+Although, it’s worth noting that the mark will generally remain for five years.